percona/proxysql-admin-tool-doc/docs/psh-options.md

 ERROR : The --config-file option is required but is missing from the command.
 ```

 The options determine what the statement does.
-The percona-scheduler-admin statement must include at least one option.
+The pxc_scheduler_handler statement must include at least one option.
 A command without an option returns an error and nothing happens.

 For most options, two hyphens (--) precede an option name.
-The [disable](./percona-scheduler-admin-options-detail.md#-disable---d) and the [enable](./percona-scheduler-admin-options-detail.md#–enable---e) option can be selected with one hyphen (-) and the appropriate abbreviation.
+The [disable](./psh-detailed-options.md#-disable---d) and the [enable](./psh-detailed-options.md#–enable---e) option can be selected with one hyphen (-) and the appropriate abbreviation.

 For example, the following commands return the same result: